Further information and support

-The following Council publications may provide more detailed information about the Council's strategic goals for the City:
+The following publications may provide more detailed information about our strategic goals:

-*Please note that the Economic Development Strategy (2013-18) is currently being refreshed to reflect a number of changes in the economy that have occurred since 2013.
+Note: the Economic Development Strategy is being refreshed to reflect changes in the economy that have occurred since 2013.

-There is also a wealth of information for those looking to start or grow their local businesses:
+Business Tasmania: a wealth of information for those looking to start or grow their local businesses.

-The Tasmanian Department of Treasury and Finance publishes useful economic data releases including population projections and unemployment figures for Tasmania.
+The state Department of Treasury and Finance data releases: population projections and unemployment figures for Tasmania.

-The Fair Work Ombudsman website, www.fairwork.gov.au, offers employees and employers free information and advice on pay, conditions, and workplace rights and obligations under the Commonwealth workplace system.
+Fair Work Ombudsman: free information and advice for employers and employees on pay, conditions, and workplace rights and obligations under the Australian Government workplace system.

-The Tasmanian State Government provides a network of business advisors and mentors to help small business owners reach their potential.
-This can be accessed through Enterprise Centres Tasmania.
+Enterprise Centres Tasmania: a network of business advisors and mentors to help small business owners reach their potential.

 Business and Employment: assistance, guidance and tools to help small businesses that have started their operation, are growing it, or changing markets.